 During Dr. Aguilar's service the library reached 500,000 volumes and in 1992 he broke ground on the library's new wing.
 Also in 1992, then President Evans created the Information Resources and Technology division, an amalgamation of Academic Computing and the library.
 Dr. Aguilar was promoted to vice president of IRT.
 The new wing of the library opened in 1994 under the direction of Ralph who was named University Librarian in October 1993 and who had been integral to the library addition project.

 In 2005, on the 40th anniversary of the university the library's 750,000th volume, The Atchison, Topeka and Santa Fe Railway System Map, 1929 was added to the collection and dedicated to the memory of Arthur E. Nelson.
 That same year Ralph was named Dean and University Librarian of the Pfau Library in recognition of the library's move from IRT back to Academic Affairs.
-Ralph retired in December 2006 and was replaced by the current dean, Cesar Caballero, in July 2007.
+Ralph retired in December 2006 and was replaced by Cesar Caballero, in July 2007.
 He retired in July of 2022 and has been replaced be the current dean Rebecca Lubas in August 2022.

 For more information, please consult the following sources and/or visit the Special Collections & University Archives Department on the 4th floor of the library in PL-4005.

 Burgess, Michael.
 The Coyote Chronicles: A Chronological History of California State University, San Bernardino, 1960-2010.
 Rockville, Md.: Borgo Press, 2010.